FabioRovai/protein-structure-into-sound/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Protein Structure into Sound (PSS)
 Notebook in collaboration with Ford Combs

-This is a tutorial/implementation of of a novel technique to transform protein sequence into sounds.
-This implementation aims to be an useful tool to attribuite sounds quality to every specific protein ID.
-Here is the code that uses geometrical transformaions to generates this sinusoid IDs.
+This is a tutorial/implementation of a novel technique to transform protein sequences into sounds.

+This implementation aims to be a useful tool to attribute sounds quality to every specific protein ID.
+Here is the code that uses geometrical transformations to generates sinusoid IDs

-Step 1: Download a list of PDB files from the dunbrack lab.
+<h1>Step 1:</h1> Download a list of PDB files from the Dunbrack lab

-Step 2: Choose your PDB file directly from RCSB PDB
+<h1>Step 2:</h1> Choose your PDB file directly from RCSB PDB

-Step 3: Calculate Convex hull, Max Width or farthest distance from the center
+<h1>Step 3:</h1> Calculate Convex hull, Max Width or farthest distance from the centre

-Step 4: Calculate Volume of Convex Hull, Farthest Distance using Rotating Calipers and Calculate number of positive and negative points on each axis.
+<h1>Step 4:</h1> Calculate Volume of Convex Hull, Farthest Distance using Rotating Calipers and Calculate the number of positive and negative points on each axis

-Step 5: Add characteristics to a Combinational Wave
+<h1>Step 5:</h1> Add characteristics to a Combinational Wave

-Step 6: Try our further work section to proof software scalability
+<h1>Step 6:</h1> Try our further work section to prove software scalability